AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/UpdateStackGroup.md

 The maximum number of accounts within which to perform this operation at one time.

-You cannot specify both MaxConcurrentCount and MaxConcurrentPercentage.
+You can specify one of MaxConcurrentCount or MaxConcurrentPercentage, but you cannot specify both of them.

 Valid values: 1 to 20.